Prethermal gauge structure and surface growth in $\mathbb{Z}_2$ lattice gauge theories

 \textit{Introduction.---} How isolated many-body systems reach thermal equilibrium remains a central challenge in non-equilibrium physics~\cite{Nandkishore2015,Eisert2015,D’Alessio2016}, one that has recently become experimentally accessible through highly controlled quantum simulators~\cite{Kinoshita2006,Bernien2017,Choi2016,Wei2022,Zenesini2024,Andersen2025,Haghshenas2025}.
 These experiments allow one to probe universal properties of the dynamics and classify far-from-equilibrium phases of matter through, for example, hydrodynamic descriptions~\cite{Pruefer2018,Erne2018,Johnstone2019,Navon2019,Glidden2021,GarciaOrozco2022,Huh2024,Martirosyan2024}.

-In recent years, lattice gauge theories (LGTs), originally developed in the context of high-energy physics, have become a prominent playground to explore non-trivial dynamics, due to their enriched structure rooted in local constraints~\cite{Banuls2020,Halimeh2025,Halimeh2025_OutOfEq,Dalmonte2016}.
-Prominent phenomena observed in far-from-equilibrium experiments include quantum many-body scarring~\cite{Bernien2017,Surace2020,Su2023a}, many-body localization~\cite{Smith2017,Brenes2018,Gyawali2025}, and string breaking~\cite{Martinez2016,GonzalezCuadra2025,Cochran2025,De2024}.
+In recent years, lattice gauge theories (LGTs), originally developed in the context of high-energy physics, have become a prominent playground to explore non-trivial dynamics, due to their enriched structure rooted in local constraints~\cite{Banuls2020,Halimeh2025,Halimeh2025_OutOfEq,Dalmonte2016}, with prominent examples observed in far-from-equilibrium experiments~\cite{Bernien2017,Surace2020,Su2023a,Smith2017,Brenes2018,Gyawali2025,Smith2017,Brenes2018,Gyawali2025,Martinez2016,GonzalezCuadra2025,Cochran2025,De2024}.
 This makes LGTs a versatile framework to study non-equilibrium phenomena, some of which have also been observed in a broader class of strongly-interacting many-body systems, from Hubbard models~\cite{Schreiber2015,Adler2024} to spin systems~\cite{Bernien2017,Ljubotina2019,Wei2022} and superfluids~\cite{Zenesini2024,Zhu2024}.

-Despite these challenges, a universal description of thermalization in LGTs is lacking and largely unexplored -- particularly for kinetically constrained models~\cite{Gromov2020}.
-This would be of importance to a variety of fields.
-Understanding the thermalization of non-Abelian gauge theories plays a crucial role in heavy-ion colliders to extrapolate between the observed thermal state and the strongly-correlated quark-gluon plasma produced during the collision~\cite{Berges2021}.
-Strongly-correlated quantum matter, such as quantum spin liquids, can exhibit unusual hydrodynamics~\cite{Bulchandani2021,Qi2023}.
-In the context of quantum simulation, where gauge symmetry must be artificially enforced~\cite{Wiese2013,Halimeh2025}, characterizing the system's dynamical response to gauge defects is essential to achieving scalability to larger system sizes~\cite{Halimeh2020PRLRealiability}.
+Despite these challenges, a universal description of thermalization in LGTs is largely unexplored -- particularly for kinetically constrained models~\cite{Gromov2020,Chakraborty2025}.
+As the field matures, significant effort has been devoted to find physically relevant phenomena accessible in simple experimental implementations of LGTs~\cite{Halimeh2025_OutOfEq}.
+However, theoretical guidance and concrete predictions are notoriously difficult, since numerical simulations of $(2+1)$~LGTs are currently limited to short times or small system sizes~\cite{Banuls2023}.
+Overcoming these limitations requires new approximate approaches that provide access to large system sizes and long times, and that can be benchmarked and tested in quantum simulation experiments.